acmutd/acmutd-api/README.md

     The scraper will run depending on the `SCRAPER` environment variable.
     Depending on the `SAVE_ENVIRONMENT` environment variable, the data will be saved locally or uploaded to Firebase.
-    When running the integration scraper, the `INTEGRATION_MODE` environment variable will determine whether to pull the data from Firebase, grab the data from local files, or rerun all the scrapers.
+    When running the integration scraper, the `INTEGRATION_MODE` environment variable determines the data source (local files, dev Firebase, or prod Firebase), and `INTEGRATION_RESCRAPE` determines whether to run scrapers first before processing the data.

    ```bash
    go run cmd/scraper/main.go